csuchico-csci551/JetsonCluster/README.md

 ## Step-by-Step Cluster Instructions

 If I find time I will add these instructions, but going to focus on assignments, lectures, and other aspects of this class first.
+I highly recommend you use the [Ansible instructions](#ansible-instructions)

 **TODO Add the steps**